GT-Corp/myths-and-facts-about-programming/README.md

-## What's this?
-A collection of common myths and facts (opinionated) about computer programming that I wish I knew in my early career.
+## Common myths and facts about computer programming

 ## How to contribute?
 - Submit a pull request with new Q/A and updates